Legal guide for company directors and CEOs in Slovakia

 Directors must exercise their range of powers with due managerial care and in accordance with the interests of the company and all its members or shareholders.
 Directors are obliged to obtain and take into account all available information regarding the decision and not to disclose confidential information and facts to third parties if such disclosure might be detrimental to the company, its partners or shareholders.
 A director may also not put his/her own interests, the interests of third parties or the interests of his/her partners before the interests of the company.

-Directors must ensure that the company complies with all statutory requirements and that the company fulfils its duties and obligations in a proper way and on time (e.g. administrative law requirements, business licenses, environmental requirements, proper payments, social security insurance, payment of taxes, tax declarations, labour law, commercial law requirements).
+Directors must ensure that the company complies with all statutory requirements and that the company fulfils its duties and obligations properly and on time (e.g. administrative law requirements, business licences, environmental requirements, proper payments, social security insurance, payment of taxes, tax declarations, labour law, and commercial law requirements).
 The law sets out many sanctions, particularly financial sanctions, for breaches of these requirements.

-If the company becomes over-indebted under the Bankruptcy Act, a director must submit without undue delay a bankruptcy petition to the court.
-In the event of failing to file for bankruptcy the director will be obliged to pay a penalty amounting to EUR 12,500.00, unless (i) he/she proves that he/she was authorised to put measures in place to overcome the insolvency and after acting with due care filed the petition immediately after learning that the implemented measures will help to overcome the insolvency or (ii) within 30 days from learning about the over-indebtedness he/she instructed a restructuring trustee to prepare a restructuring report and file an application for restructuring with the relevant court that granted this application.
+If the company becomes over-indebted under the Bankruptcy Act, a director must without undue delay submit a bankruptcy petition to the court.
+If he/she fails to file for bankruptcy, the director will be obliged to pay a penalty of EUR 12,500, unless: (i) he/she can prove that he/she was authorised to put measures in place to overcome the insolvency and after acting with due care filed the petition immediately after learning that the implemented measures would help to overcome the insolvency; or (ii) within 30 days from learning about the over-indebtedness, he/she instructed a restructuring trustee to prepare a restructuring report and file an application for restructuring with the relevant court that granted this application.

 11. To whom does the director owe duties?

-Such a breach is an objective liability i.e. no negligent or intentional conduct is required.
-However, directors will not be liable if they can prove that they acted with due managerial care, in good faith and that the act was in the interests of company.
+Such a breach is an objective liability, i.e. no negligent or intentional conduct is required.
+However, directors will not be liable if they can prove that they acted with due managerial care, in good faith, and that the act was in the company’s interests.
 They also cannot be held responsible for executing resolutions of the general meeting, unless the resolution is in conflict with the law, memorandum of association or articles of association.
 Directors are not relieved from liability even if the supervisory board approves their acts.

 12. How do the director’s duties change if the company is in financial difficulties?

-If the directors determine or, considering all facts, are able to determine that the company is in crisis (a company is in a crisis if it is (i) bankrupt or (ii) threatened by bankruptcy – a company is threatened by bankruptcy if the ratio between its net equity and its debts is lower than 8:100), they are obliged (in compliance with the requirements of necessary professional or due care) to do everything that a reasonable person would do in a similar situation to overcome the crisis.
+If the directors determine or, considering all facts, are able to determine that the company is in crisis, they are obliged, in compliance with the requirements of necessary professional or due care, to do everything that a reasonable person would do in a similar situation to overcome the crisis.
+A company is in a crisis if it is: (i) bankrupt; or (ii) threatened by bankruptcy.
+A company is threatened by bankruptcy if the ratio between its net equity and its debts is lower than 8:100.

-The Commercial Code also defines in relation to the crisis the payments substituting for own resources, which are: (i) a credit or a similar performance which economically corresponds to it (could be also performed by means of mutual set-off, execution or realisation of the pledge with the same effect); (ii) any performance provided to a company before the crisis, whereas the maturity of this performance was postponed or prolonged during the crisis, such as prolongation of maturity of an invoice.
-The payments substituting for own resources can be provided inter alia by the controlling person (e.g. by a holding company).
-Under the relevant provisions of the Commercial Code, repayment of contributions substituted for own resources is not permitted if a company is in crisis or, as a consequence of the above, could get into a crisis (as a consequence of such a repayment).
+Regarding a crisis, the Commercial Code also defines the payments substituting for its own resources, which are: (i) credit or a similar performance which economically corresponds to it, which could also be performed by mutual set-off, execution or realisation of the pledge with the same effect; (ii) any performance provided to a company before the crisis, whereas the maturity of this performance was postponed or extended during the crisis, such as extending the maturity of an invoice.
+The payments substituting for its own resources can be provided by, among others, the controlling person, e.g. a holding company.
+Under the relevant provisions of the Commercial Code, a repayment of contributions substituted for its own resources is not permitted if a company is in crisis or, as a consequence of the above, could be driven into a crisis.

 If the company is over-indebted, the managing director is obliged to file for bankruptcy within 30 days from learning of this fact or from the moment he/she could have learned of this fact with due care.